dgp1130/blog/src/www/posts/ctor.md

 print("Successfully invoked Cat part of constructor.");
 ```

-Because the executions of the two constructors are inherently coupled it
+Because the executions of the two constructors are inherently coupled, it
 fundamentally limits the flexibility of constructors as a concept.
 It also makes
 factories hard to compose and often have to bend over backwards in order to work
 around this limitation, trying to present a nice API built on awkward